 Often, they can serve as a model organism for cities to learn from.
 In a short amount of time they must provide all of human’s basic needs: sanitation, food, shelter, and waste disposal, just to name a few.
 Starting small, on a festival scale, could bring about the insights needed to further research, experiment, and improve the most promising of circular interventions.
 For the last two years, we have measured all the materials coming in and out of world-renowned electronic music festival, DGTL, which welcomes some 30,000 visitors to the NDSM-Docklands in Amsterdam North.
 The metabolism maps created each year have provided granular evidence to show which of the festival’s sustainability interventions are working, so that future inputs can be fine-tuned.

-When it comes to sustainability, organisations often don’t know where to start.
+When it comes to sustainability, organizations often don’t know where to start.
 Urban metabolism can help by being the diagnostic tool to identify where we can have the greatest impact, for the smallest amount of effort.
 When your body’s metabolism isn’t functioning correctly, you go to the doctor.
 But if you want to fix the metabolism of your city, event or organization – that’s where we come in.

 Watch the video of Nadine’s talk at Urban Oslo Arena below: